gordillo-ramon/blog/content/post/2020-06_Infinispan_monitoring_in_Kubernetes/index.md

   sourceNamespace: olm
 ```

-## Deploying a cluster using the operator
+## Deploying an Infinispan Cluster using the operator

 The process described here is based on the official documentation for deploying the operator: [infinispan operator documentation](https://infinispan.org/infinispan-operator/master/operator.html).
 If anything else is needed, refer to that documentation as a reference.